 - 1. Discuss the discrepancy with the Tenant. - 2.
-Request current documents from the Tenant. i.e., Original, current and consecutive pay stubs, original SSA benefit verification letter, etc. - a.
-Request written third party verification of any income source that the Tenant disputes. - 3.
+Request current documents from the Tenant. i.e., Original, current and consecutive pay stubs, original SSA benefit verification letter, etc. - Request written third party verification of any income source that the Tenant disputes. - 3.
 Confirm effective dates of unreported income source. - 4.
 In cases where the Housing Authority confirms that the Tenant failed to report income source(s), the Housing Authority will determine retroactive rent/subsidy overpayment due the Housing Authority.
+First and second retro-rent assessments to span a twelve-month payback period (pending supervisory approval).